christiannkoch/Proactive-Caching-ACDC/README.md

 # Execution
 For the execution, you need to specify a certain configuration by its name, e.g., *Run6*.
-The existing 1,008 configurations available are listed in the \emph{omnetpp.ini} file and located in the configurations folder.
+The existing 1,008 configurations available are listed in the *omnetpp.ini* file and located in the configurations folder.
 To run the simulation with graphical interface, execute the first command.
 For larger simulations, we recommend using no GUI by executing the second command.

 ```{r, engine='bash'}
 ./Testbed -c Run6 omnetpp.ini -r 0 (with GUI)